-Using the Remote Course Setting Line - Rotate the vane through the full 360 degrees.
-At any point where the vane or weights are near potential obstructions fully deflect and incline the vane to see if the vane or weights touch anything.
+Using the Remote Course Setting Line - Rotate the Vane through the full 360 degrees.
+At any point where the Vane or Counterweights are near potential obstructions fully deflect and incline the Vane to see if the Vane or Counterweights touch anything.